Objective Function | Description |

 0.656

-In each case above, we end up with five separate accuracy values, one for each fold.
+From the five validation sets, we end up with five separate accuracy values, one for each fold.
 Our final assessment of the model’s accuracy is the average of these five values, which is shown.
-This is a better estimate of the model’s accuracy than if we had just used a single test of the model, and in the end it is still based on the entire training data.
+This is a better estimate of the model’s accuracy than if we had just used a single test of the model, and in the end, it is still based on the entire training data.

 There are different approaches we can take for cross-validation that we may need for different data scenarios.
 Here are some of the more common ones.

-• Grouped/stratified: In cases where we want to account for the grouping of the data, e.g. for data with a hierarchical structure.
+- Grouped/stratified: In cases where we want to account for the grouping of the data, e.g. for data with a hierarchical structure.
 We may want groups to appear in training or test, but not both, as with grouped k-fold.
-Or we may want to ensure group proportions across training and test sets, as with stratified k-fold.
+Or we may want to ensure group proportions are consistent across training and test sets, as with stratified k-fold.

 While this may start to sound complicated, it doesn’t have to be, as tools are available to make our generalization journey a lot easier.
-In the following we demonstrate this with the same ridge logistic regression model.
-The approach we use is called a grid search, where we explicitly step through potential values of the penalty parameter, fitting a model with the selected value through cross-validation.
-While we only look at one parameter here, for a given modeling approach we could construct a ‘grid’ of sets of parameter values to search over as well9.
-For each hyperparameter value, we are interested in the average accuracy score across the folds to assess the best performance.
-The final model can then be assessed on the test set10
+In the following we demonstrate the approach with the same ridge logistic regression model as before.
+The specific type of parameter search we’ll use is called a grid search, where we explicitly step through potential values of the penalty parameter, fitting a model with the selected value through cross-validation.
+While we only look at one parameter here, for a given modeling approach we could construct a ‘grid’ of sets of parameter values to search over as well11.
+For each hyperparameter value, we are interested in the average accuracy score across the validation folds to assess the best performance.
+The final model can then be assessed on the test set12.

-Again we use the LogisticRegression function in sklearn to perform k-fold cross-validation to select the best penalty parameter.
-We then apply the best model to the test set and calculate accuracy.
-We do the same thing in R with the mlr3tuning package.
+to perform k-fold cross-validation to select the best performing penalty parameter.
+We then apply the chosen model to the test set and calculate accuracy.

 from sklearn.model_selection import GridSearchCV